• Skip to primary navigation

 Source: Wikipedia

-Apple-1 came with 4Kb dynamic random access memory (DRAM) which could be expanded to 8Kb on-board and to 64kb externally.
+Apple-1 came with 4Kb dynamic random access memory (DRAM), which could be expanded to 8Kb on-board and to 64kb externally.

 By current standards, 8kb is not even good enough to store a single iTunes song and you can easily find USB Drives with 1TB storage capacity.
+However, in those days 8kb was extraordinary, as most computers in that price range included just 1Kb Static Memory (SRAM).

-Another innovation was the built-in video terminal, which allowed users to view their commands in real time by connecting Apple-1 to television screen or video monitor.
+Another innovation was the built-in video terminal, which allowed users to view commands in real time by connecting Apple-1 to television screen or video monitor.
+In comparison, competing models like ASR-33 Teletype could only print output to spools of paper.

 Related